 Here you should consider a few factors for the test to be successful.

 Sample size means the number of visitors, or the amount of traffic you need to accurately run a valid A/B test.
-When running your A/B test, it’s important to have a large enough sample size so you can achieve accurate results.
+When running your A/B test, it's important to have a large enough sample size so you can achieve accurate results that reach statistical significance.

-If your sample size is too small, your test results will not be statistically valid or reliable at a high level of confidence.
-In other words, your tests might not be accurate because it’s impossible to tell how your entire audience actually behaves if only a few come to your site.
+If your sample size is too small, your test results will not be statistically significant or reliable at a high confidence level.
+In other words, your tests might not be accurate because it's impossible to tell how your entire audience actually behaves if only a few come to your site.
+The results could be due to random chance rather than a genuine difference between variants.

-It depends on the use case, but a general rule of thumb is that you need a minimum of 1.000 visitors and 100 conversions per variant for a highly reliable test.
-If you want a more precise estimate based on your own traffic and conversion rate, you can use a sample size calculator to determine how much data you’ll need.
+It depends on the use case, but a general rule of thumb is that you need a minimum of 1,000 visitors and 100 conversions per variant for a highly reliable test.
+If you want a more precise estimate based on your own traffic and conversion rate, you can use a sample size calculator to determine the appropriate sample size you need to reach statistical significance.

 Another important factor to consider is the duration of your test.
 If you will be running your test for just a few days, you won’t be able to gather enough data to make accurate conclusions.